morrislab-pc/lab_website/content/portfolio/Generating an ERP and Grand Average ERP in MatLab.md

+---
+date: "2016-11-05T18:25:22+05:30"
+draft: false
+image: img/tutorials/data_structures.png
+showonlyimage: false
+title: Generating an ERP for a single participant using  EEGlab
+weight: 11
+---

 # Generating an individual ERP in MatLab
-In depth explanations for each step can be found in *EEG Methods for the Psychological Sciences* beginning on page 68.
+In depth explanations for each step can be found in by consulting the [EEGLAB tutorials](https://eeglab.org/tutorials/) and the [ERPLAB tutorials](https://github.com/lucklab/erplab/wiki).

 ### Loading the Data
 1. Invoke EEGlab in MatLab by typing eeglab at the command prompt and press enter
 2. When the EEGlab GUI appears, load a dataset